 The ISSS unit of the OIP provides assistance and guidance to foreign national students, visiting scholars, and University employees regarding US immigration requirements and Auburn policies for studying and/or working at Auburn University.
 Documentation of eligibility for study in the United States, work authorizations, and other government documents required by international students, scholars, and employees are issued and monitored by the ISSS.
 Joint orientation programs are conducted in cooperation with the Office of International Student Life and other units of the University to assist students, visitors, and employees adapt to the AU community.
 Currently, the university has more than 1200 international students, visiting scholars, and employees from over 90 nations.
 Go to the section on International Student Services for additional information.

 The Office of International Programs (OIP) Auburn Abroad unit seeks to develop, expand and facilitate credit bearing study, internship and exchange opportunities outside of the United States.
 Each year more than 1000 Auburn University students participate in the Auburn Abroad experience.
 More than 90 percent of these students go on faculty led programs and Exchange Programs with the rest going on other university or provider programs.
-In addition, entering freshman with specific scholarships can go abroad a few weeks before their first Fall Semester under the Prefreshman Programs abroad.
+In addition, entering freshman can go abroad a few weeks before their first Fall Semester under a weeklong Prefreshman Program abroad.
 The Office of International Programs also works with the Office of Diversity and Multicultural Affairs on a Prefreshman PLUS program.
 Recently, several colleges have joined together with the Office of International Programs to offer the AU CORE Curriculum Program in Rome during the summer.
-With some planning, credit earned through the Auburn Abroad experience can be integrated with Auburn University degrees and applied to core, major, minor, and elective courses.
+With some planning, credit earned through an Auburn Abroad experience can be integrated with Auburn University degrees and applied to core, major, minor, and elective courses.
 Students on Auburn University faculty-led programs and Exchange Programs will earn AU credit and will receive grades on their transcript.
 Students going on other university programs will earn transient/transfer credit for their courses abroad.
 If a student chooses to go on other university programs, they will need to be enrolled in an Auburn Abroad placeholder course to be able to use their financial aid.

 Auburn Abroad experiences vary considerably in length and are available for all semesters including summer.
 Each college and school within Auburn University has programs abroad tailored to their students’ needs.
 The Auburn Abroad staff conducts Fall and Spring Study Abroad and Passport Fairs, and over 100 other information sessions each year to inform students about international opportunities.
 Both undergraduate and graduate students can participate in the Auburn Abroad Experience.
 Requirements for acceptance into the Auburn Abroad Experience include the following: (1) a minimum institutional cumulative GPA of 2.25 for undergraduates and 3.0 for graduate students, (2) the student must attain the age of 19 prior to the start date of program unless they are in the Prefreshman Program and/or have signed the minor forms, (3) the student’s record must show no pending Auburn University judicial actions and the student must be in good academic standing in their college or school.
 Faculty directors for programs abroad may also have additional requirements.
 Although some programs require prior knowledge of a foreign language, there are many that do not.